jim-easterbrook/pywws/src/doc/guides/language.rst

 If the above test shows no translations into your language then you need to create a new language file, as described below.

+Text encodings
+^^^^^^^^^^^^^^

+The pywws default text encoding is ISO-8859-1, also known as Latin-1.
+This is suitable for several western European languages but not for some others.
+If you encounter problems you may need to use a different encoding.
+See the documentation of :py:mod:`pywws.Template` and :py:mod:`pywws.Plot` for more details.

 Documentation
 ^^^^^^^^^^^^^